 The Different Degrees of Guilt

 If you've ever heard of the case Commonwealth v.
-Woodward (also known as the "nanny case,) then you already have a leg up in the realization that there can be several different degrees of guilt associated with any given crime.
+Woodward (also known as the "Nanny case") then you already have a leg up in the realization that there can be several different degrees of guilt associated with any given crime.
 In that case, a nanny was convicted of murdering a toddler by shaking the child until it died.
 According to the jury's verdict, the nanny was to spend a minimum of 15 years in prison.
-However, the nanny was released from prison a week after entering the establishment because the judge threw out the jury's verdict.
+However, she was released from prison a week after entering the establishment because the judge overturned the jury's verdict.

 Does the Criminal Fit the Crime?

-One of the things to come out of this time was the notion of "mitigating circumstances" emerged from English common law.
+The notion of "mitigating circumstances" emerged from English common law.
 If, for example, a man was driven to steal so that his family could continue eating, the man would be put to death if he was judged as previous cases were judged.
 However, as the law changed, courts were more willing to look at other facts, such as the man's condition and the reasons he stole.
 If the judge could define the man's crime as something other than theft, then the man may not have to be put to death after all.

 Now, consider that this example and several thousand other examples of such court judgments were repeated over hundreds of years.
 Judges and attorneys carving out new exceptions to the laws that were already in place, defining new elements for new crimes, creating differing levels of criminality.
 Now, crimes are very much judged based on the specific facts of the situation and how the jury interprets them.

-However, there has been a push in recent years by lawmakers to take out some of this discretionary judgment of prosecutors and judges.
-For example, because of the politicization of the war on drugs, many drug crimes now carry "mandatory minimum" sentences based upon the facts of the crime.
-Although some judges do not look favorably on these mandatory minimum sentences, they are no longer free to fit the crime to the criminal because the laws have taken that power out of their hands.
+Still, there was (and continues to be) substantial pushback to this trend.
+For instance, because of the politicization of the war on drugs, many drug crimes now carry "mandatory minimum" sentences based upon the facts of the crime.
+Although some judges don't look favorably on these mandatory minimum sentences, they're not always free to fit the crime to the criminal because the laws have taken that power out of their hands.
 Many of these mandatory minimum sentencing laws have been repealed or loosened.